expo/expo/packages/expo-module-scripts/README.md

 }
 ```

-In your `plugin/src/index.ts` write your TypeScript config plugin:
+In your `plugin/src/index.ts` file, write your TypeScript config plugin:

 ```ts
 import { ConfigPlugin } from '@expo/config-plugins';